daviduhden/emailwiz/README.md

 mx: mail.example.org
 ```

-After that you need to add the following DNS records:
+Then, add the following DNS records:

 ```
 _mta-sts.example.org.
 TXT    "v=STSv1; id=<id>"
 _smtp._tls.example.org.
 TXT    "v=TLSRPTv1;rua=mailto:postmaster@example.org"
 ```
-`<id>` can be an arbitrary number but it's recommended to use the current unix timestamp (`date +%s`)
+`<id>` can be an arbitrary number, but it's recommended to use the current Unix timestamp (`date +%s`).

 ### DANE

 It's also recommended to set up a TLSA (DNSSEC/DANE) record for further security enhancement.
 Go [here](https://ssl-tools.net/tlsa-generator) to generate a TLSA record.
 Set the port to 25, Transport Protocol to "tcp", and specify the MX hostname as the Domain Name.

-After adding the TLSA DNS record you need to enable opportunistic DANE in postfix by doing the following:
+After adding the TLSA DNS record, enable opportunistic DANE in Postfix by doing the following:

 ```
 postconf -e 'smtpd_use_tls = yes'
 postconf -e 'smtp_dns_support_level = dnssec'